Skip to main content

 • Molecular breast imaging

 Molecular breast imaging uses a special camera ― a gamma camera ― that records the activity of a radioactive tracer.
 The tracer is injected into a vein in your arm.
 Normal tissue and cancerous tissue react differently to the tracer, which can be seen in the images produced by the gamma camera.
-Read molecular breast imaging FAQ.
+Read a molecular breast imaging FAQ.

 Every test has pros and cons.
 Talk with your primary care provider about your breast cancer risk factors.
-Together you can decide whether additional screening tests are right for you.
+Together, you can decide whether additional screening tests are right for you.

 Learn more about breast cancer: